h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 Now, it’s time to create it.
 But before that, remember that you should already have your final _UV Layout_.
 Also, in _ZBrush_, check you _UV Map_ resolution and make it the size that you want.
 I usually go for the maximum 8K.

 OK, everything’s set.
-Click on _New From Polypaint_ under the _Texture Map_ sub-menu.
+Click on _New From Polypaint_ under the _Texture Map_ menu.

 ![](/images/07_creating_texture.jpg)